laurilehmijoki/s3_website/README.md

 *example.com.s3.amazonaws.com*.
 Update the source to the S3 Website Endpoint, *e.g. example.com.s3-website-us-east-1.amazonaws.com*, to fix this.

-### The headless mode

-s3_website has a headless mode, where human interactions are disabled.

-In the headless mode, `s3_website` will automatically delete the files on the S3 bucket that are not on your local computer.

-Enable the headless mode by adding the `--headless` argument after `s3_website`.

 ### Configuring redirects on your S3 website

 You can set HTTP redirects on your S3 website in two ways.
 If you only need